 Monkey Creek

 Continuing from there, we stopped at Monkey Creek – my favourite spot along the route!
-Its snow-covered mountains everywhere you looked, the creek fed by the glacier and a pristine environment made it a special place.
+It’s snow-covered mountains everywhere you look, the creek fed by the glacier and a pristine environment make it a special place.

-If you are lucky, you can even spot the Kea, New Zealand’s alpine parrot or the Rare Whiro (blue duck), which lives in the creek.
-We sadly did not encounter them…
+If you are lucky, you can even spot the Kea, New Zealand’s alpine parrot, or the Rare Whio (blue duck), which lives in the creek.

 The Chasm

-The final stop before reaching Milford Sounds is at The Chasm.
-From the car park, it’s a stroll through tranquil native bush, with many New Zealand typical ferns.
-The closer you get to the chasm the louder becomes the sound of the gushing waterfalls, disappearing through the rocks.
+The final stop before reaching Milford Sound is at The Chasm.
+From the car park, it’s a stroll through tranquil native bush, with many typical New Zealand ferns.
+The closer you get to the chasm, the louder the sound of the gushing waterfalls becomes, disappearing through the rocks.

-Often described as the ‘eighth wonder of the world’, Milford Sounds is actually a fiord.
-Carved by glaciers thousands of years ago, it’s known for cliffs that rise vertically from the ocean (the Mitre Peak being the highest with 1,700 metres)and waterfalls that drop from as high as 1000 metres into the sea.
+Often described as the ‘eighth wonder of the world’, Milford Sound is actually a fjord.
+Carved by glaciers thousands of years ago, it’s known for cliffs that rise vertically from the ocean and waterfalls that drop from as high as 1000 metres into the sea.

-Once at the Milford Wharf, the driver will tell you the boat you are on.
-The drive lasts about 60 – 75 minutes and brings you out towards the opening of the Tasman Sea.
+The cruise lasts about 60 – 75 minutes and brings you out towards the opening of the Tasman Sea.

 Stirling Falls